-IMI Inter-Cultural Certification is available to any experienced mediator who is qualified by an Inter-Cultural Qualifying Assessment Program (ICQAP) that has been approved by the IMI Independent Standards Commission (ISC).
-ISC will approve any ICQAP that meets the below criteria.
+IMI Intercultural Competence Specialisation is available to any experienced mediator who is qualified by an Intercultural Qualifying Assessment Program (ICQAP) that has been approved by the IMI Appraisal Committee.
+The Appraisal Committee will approve any ICQAP that meets the below criteria.

 I. General Requirements